-Cloud-based ERP systems are simply a suite of ERP applications delivered to users over the Internet, usually accessed via a standard web browser.
-While these systems share most of same features as “on-premise” ERP systems (ERP software that runs on in-house servers), there are several critical areas we discuss with our clients when considering the advantages and disadvantages of purchasing a cloud-based ERP vs. on-premise systems.
+Cloud-based enterprise resource planning (ERP) systems are simply a suite of ERP applications delivered to users over the Internet, usually accessed via a standard web browser.
+While these systems share most of the same features as “on-premise” ERP systems (ERP software that runs on in-house servers), there are several critical areas we discuss with our clients when considering the advantages and disadvantages of purchasing a cloud-based ERP vs. on-premise systems.
 The best choice will depend on the organization’s structure and business strategy.

-• Limited “In-House” IT Resources: Rarely do we hear of companies where the IT department is looking for things to do.
-With cloud-based solutions, the provider takes care of hosting the solution, as well as the support, so there’s no need to hire and train additional IT resources.
+- Limited “In-House” IT Resources: We rarely hear of companies where the IT department is looking for things to do.
+With cloud-based solutions, the provider takes care of hosting the solution and the support, so there’s no need to hire and train additional IT resources.

-• Mobility and Access to Information: Mobile devices are now firmly embedded as an essential business tool.
+- Mobility and Access to Information: Mobile devices are now firmly embedded as essential business tools.
 Where on-premise ERP software has been slow to adapt to the mobile world, cloud-based software allows sophisticated access and control through ERP-enabled mobile devices.

-• End User Adoption: Cloud technology typically have modern user interfaces that make them easier to adopt than on-premise software, so employees may be quicker to embrace software changes.
+- End User Adoption: Cloud technology typically has modern user interfaces that make them easier to adopt than on-premise software, so employees may be quicker to embrace software changes.

-• Data Security: There is an ongoing debate whether cloud or on-premise systems are more secure, with the widespread perception that the cloud is unable provide the stability or security of an on-premise ERP system.
+- Data Security: There is an ongoing debate about whether cloud or on-premise ERP systems are more secure, with the widespread perception that the cloud is unable to provide the stability or security of an on-premise ERP system.
 The main concern for cloud system security is that there is no luxury of assuming that the service will have a secure moat built around it.
 This places more security responsibility on the shoulders of a client’s employees.

-• Price/Cost Savings: While the initial cost of cloud technology is lower than on-premise technology, subscription costs add up over time, many business leaders are more concerned about minimizing capital expenditures than reducing operating costs.
+- Price/Cost Savings: While the initial cost of cloud technology is lower than on-premise technology, subscription costs add up over time, and many business leaders are more concerned about minimizing capital expenditures than reducing operating costs.

-The MCS team has the expertise and experience to dig deep into our clients’ challenges and specific operational requirements to present a side-by-side comparison illustrating which type software is ultimately best for their business.
-Please contact us if you have questions.
+The Meaden & Moore ERP team has the expertise and experience to dig deep into our clients’ challenges and specific operational requirements to present a side-by-side comparison illustrating which type of software is ultimately best for their business.
+Please contact a Meaden & Moore ERP expert today if you have questions.